Markieautarkie/markieautarkie.github.io/_posts/projects/mantaray/2022-07-11-building-a-ray-tracer-part-2-vectors-rays-and-cameras.md

 ## Vectors
 At the heart of ray tracers (or almost any graphical program for that matter) lay vectors.
 As you might already know, a vector is a quantity that has a *magnitude* and a *direction*, commonly represented by a line segment.
 We'll be using vectors to denote many types of data within the program such as **directions**, **locations**, **offsets** and even **colors**.

 Luckily, the [base template](https://github.com/jbikker/advgrtmpl8) we're using has already implemented vector constructions and accompanying mathematics for us.
 Since we work in 3D space, the predefined `float3` struct is just what we need; it stores *x*, *y* and *z* coordinate components with floating point precision and it has all the vector functions we'd need for now.
+Going forward, I will assume that you have a basic understanding of vector related mathematics!

 > New to vectors or do you need a refresher? [**This video**](https://www.youtube.com/watch?v=Ej3ZVxljJfo) is a great recap of everything you'd need to know about vector math!
 {: .prompt-info }